0ldriku/ClassicThesis_JA/README.md

 # ClassicThesis Template (日本語版)

 A modified version of the Classic Thesis Style template with enhanced support for Japanese and multilingual academic writing.
+If your thesis are mainly in English, please use the [English template](https://github.com/0ldriku/ClassicThesis_EN).

 ## About This Template